tshepang/blog/content/Payback: Straight Up (2006).md

 categories = ['movies']
 +++

-This is the most extensive Director\'s Cut I\'ve seen yet.
+This is the most extensive Director's Cut I've seen yet.
 There is so much that is different:

 -   Most regretful is the absence of the Kris Kristofferson character, whose role of head of The Outfit is replaced by a female voice.
-This itself isn\'t so bad, if we ignore that Kris was amazing to watch, most especially the moment he first appeared on screen (amazing direction).
+This itself isn't so bad, if we ignore that Kris was amazing to watch, most especially the moment he first appeared on screen (amazing direction).
 -   There is one moment of domestic abuse that is rather hard to